AlieeLinux/python-arguments-activity/README.md

 Part4.Order("black coffee", iced=True)
 ```

 ## and I Apologize to everyone.
 I think can't handle this course anymore.
-Its not beause its too hard.
-Its just straight up unfair to us students
+Its not because its too hard.
+Its just straight up unfair to us students because of that one single professor(not gonna say who is that)

 ![Kyouko Cry](./toshino-kyoko-kyoko-toshino.gif)